Alejandro Sandroni

-Héctor Alejandro Altamirano Sandroni (born 16 December 1972) is an Argentine retired footballer who played as a midfielder, and a manager.
+Héctor Alejandro Altamirano Sandroni (born 16 December 1972) is an Argentine retired footballer who played as a midfielder, and is the current manager of Segunda Federación side CD Minera.

 Playing career

 Born in Córdoba, Sandroni moved to Yecla, Region of Murcia at the age of 14.
 After playing youth football with Yeclano CF, he represented UD Petrelense CF and Yecla Promesas in the regional leagues before returning to Yeclano, with the club in Segunda División B.

-After leaving Yeclano in 1996, Sandroni played for Tercera División sides Hellín Deportivo, Pinoso CF, Sangonera Atlético CF and Jumilla CF before joining newly-formed Yeclano Deportivo in 2004.
-In 2006, after two consecutive promotions (the last one to the fourth division), he retired at the age of 33.
+After leaving Yeclano in 1996, Sandroni played for Tercera División sides Club Olímpico de Totana, Pinoso CF, Jumilla CF, Sangonera Atlético CF and Hellín Deportivo before joining newly-formed Yeclano Deportivo in 2005.
+In 2006, after achieving promotion o the fourth division, he retired at the age of 33.

 Managerial career

 Immediately after retiring, Sandroni became manager of his last club Yeclano.
 He took the club to a first-ever promotion to Segunda División B in 2010, and left in 2011, after suffering relegation.

 On 30 June 2011, Sandroni took over Real Murcia's reserves in the fourth division.
 He left on 26 June 2013, and worked as a youth coordinator at Caudete Deportivo before being named at the helm of fellow league team CD Olímpic de Xàtiva on 16 July 2014.

 On 14 June 2016, after one year without a club, Sandroni returned to Yeclano.
 He again led the club to the third division in 2019, and left on 27 May 2021, after another relegation.

 On 7 June 2021, Sandroni was appointed manager of Linares Deportivo in Primera División RFEF.
 He was sacked on 24 September, after no wins in four matches.

 On 17 April 2023, Sandroni was named manager of fellow third division side CF Intercity.
 After managing to avoid relegation with the club, he renewed his contract for a further season on 27 June.

-Sandroni was dismissed by Intercity on 24 September 2024, after a poor start of the 2024–25 campaign.
+Sandroni was dismissed by Intercity on 24 September 2024, after a poor start to the 2024–25 campaign.
+On 2 December 2025, after a more than a year without a club, he was appointed manager of CF Talavera de la Reina also in division three.

+On 26 May 2026, after suffering relegation, Sandroni left Talavera as his contract was due to expire.
+On 8 July, he was named manager of fellow fourth division side CD Minera.